Convex-Dev/design/cad/026_lisp/README.md

 ;; List constructor is also useful, especially if you want to compute elements to be the result of some expression (list 1 2 (+ 1 2))
 => (1 2 3)

+;; Construct a list by adding a new element to the front (cons 1 '(2 3 4))
+=> (1 2 3 4)
 ```

 Lists are primarily used to express Lisp forms / expressions.
-For most other data, you should use a Vector.
+They are also efficient for operations that add/remove at the front of the list.
+For most other sequential data, you should consider using a Vector.

 #### Maps